fluid-project/looseleaf/src/components/elements/checkbox/README.md

 Hints and validation error messages must be associated with the checkbox using unique IDs which can be referenced from the checkbox's `aria-describedby` attribute.
 For more information, see [WebAIM's form validation error documentation](https://webaim.org/techniques/formvalidation/#error).

+Checkboxes with an associated error should also be given an `aria-invalid` attribute of `true`.